-fly fishing dapping
+Dapping in fly fishing

 What is Dapping in Fly Fishing: a Pocket Water Technique

-While teaching myself to fly fish, I found myself using methods that were far from what I saw other people on the river doing.
-I didn’t care much about how I looked fishing, though; I was just trying to catch fish.
 But, when I began to discuss what I was doing with other fly fishermen, I found that not only had I not invented these tactics myself, but that some of them had been used for as long as fly fishing has existed.
 One of those methods is known as Dapping.

 What is Dapping in Fly Fishing?